 Female A-Hole: We want a baby with eyeballs.

-- Mother 3 has one scrapped out frightening sequence where you fought what it could be described a nightmare incarnation of Lucas, one of their incarnation was his brother Claus in blank white eyes.
+- Mother 3 has one scrapped sequence where you fought what could be described a nightmare incarnation of Lucas.
+One of its incarnations appears to be a ghostly visage of his brother Claus, frozen in an eerie expression with blank white eyes.

 - Bubble Memories, a sequel to Bubble Bobble, uses Blank White Eyes for Bub or Bob instead of the unique eyes-struck-out-by-a-literal-black-line upon death.
 The struck-out-eyes are still used when either of them touch bubbled lightning/fire.